 Center for Pulmonary & Infectious Disease Control

 The location of the CPIDC at UT Health Northeast is a natural extension of the latter’s 54+ year history in diagnosis and treatment of diseases of the respiratory tract, including tuberculosis.
-While pulmonary diseases in general and infectious diseases associated with the respiratory tract are areas of particular concern for the CPIDC, a staff that includes four board-certified infectious disease physicians and a board-certified pulmonologist, who is an acknowledged specialist in tuberculosis, allow the CPIDC to extend its expertise into virtually all categories of infections including the so-called "emerging" and "re-emerging" infectious diseases.
+While pulmonary diseases in general and infectious diseases associated with the respiratory tract are areas of particular concern for the CPIDC, a staff that includes two board-certified infectious disease physicians and a board-certified pulmonologist, who is an acknowledged specialist in tuberculosis, allow the CPIDC to extend its expertise into virtually all categories of infections including the so-called "emerging" and "re-emerging" infectious diseases.
 As an approved segment of a state-supported, academically-based health care organization, the CPIDC has responsibilities in clinical medicine, continuing education, and both basic and applied research.